Carson Beck: 2024

 Entering the 2024 season, Beck emerged as one of the top overall prospects in the upcoming 2025 NFL draft.
-In the season opener against No. 14 Clemson, he threw for 278 yards and two touchdowns, leading Georgia to a 34–3 victory.
+In the season opener against No. 14 Clemson, he threw for 278 yards and two touchdowns in a 34–3 victory.
 For his performance, he was named the co-SEC offensive player of the week.
-The following week against Tennessee Tech, he threw five touchdown passes, tying the school record for single-game passing touchdowns.
+The following week, he threw a program record-tying five touchdown passes against Tennessee Tech.
 Against No. 4 Alabama, Beck threw for 439 yards and three touchdowns, while also throwing three interceptions, in a 41–34 defeat.
 Against Mississippi State, Beck threw for a career-high 459 yards and three touchdowns in a 41–31 victory.
 Against No. 7 Tennessee, he threw for 347 yards and two touchdowns, in addition to rushing for 32 yards and a touchdown in a 31–17 win.
 Against Georgia Tech in Beck's final Clean, Old-Fashioned Hate game, he threw for 297 yards and five touchdowns, leading Georgia to a 44–42 comeback victory in eight overtimes from when they were down 27-13.
 In the 2024 SEC Championship Game against No. 2 Texas, he sustained a shoulder injury on the final play of the first half, being ruled out for the rest of the game.
 Georgia went on to win the game by a score of 22–19 in overtime, in the absence of Beck.
 After the game, he underwent an MRI, revealing a UCL injury in his elbow.
 After not being able to practice with the team, Beck was ruled out for Georgia's College Football Playoff game in the 2025 Sugar Bowl.
 On December 23, 2024, it was announced that Beck underwent surgery on his right elbow, performed by Neal ElAttrache, prematurely ending his season.
 On December 28, he declared for the 2025 NFL draft.
 However, on January 9, 2025, Beck instead opted to enter the transfer portal rather than enter the draft.

 During the 2024 regular season, Beck led Georgia to a 11–2 record, including an SEC Championship.
 He finished the season passing for 3,485 yards and 28 touchdowns with 12 interceptions.
 While at Georgia, Beck started in 27 games, accumulating a 24–3 record while throwing for 7,912 yards and 58 touchdowns with 20 interceptions.